 Jill calmed down just a little, but was still quite agitated.
 "They'll make me take my meds and I won't have any fun, I won't be any fun, and I won't have Garth.
 I'm not hurting anybody, I'm not violent, I function in the world with normal people, and please don't take that away from me."
 She shrank further under the desk.
 "Please, please, please, please, please."

 Needless to say, Susan had a lot of questions to ask Jill, but she didn't say anything for a few minutes.
-Embarrassed by her outburst, Jill slowly crawled out from under her deck and worked her way back into her chair.
+Embarrassed by her outburst, Jill slowly crawled out from under her desk and worked her way back into her chair.
 For a moment she tried to pretend nothing had happened, she wiped the tears from her eyes with a tissue, and then she sat up straight and faced Susan.
 "As you may have gathered, I'm a fully-functioning schizophrenic.
 Yes, I hear voices and see people, but it 's only been Garth for the past two years and Garth doesn't hurt anybody."

 "Why don't you just take Garth's suggestions and make like they're your own?"
 Susan figured that was the best way to keep Jill's condition a secret.